-Open source: the source codes are available, so it is possible to consult and modify them under certain conditions.
+Open Source: the source code is available, so it is possible to consult and modify it under certain conditions.

-A free software is necessarily Open Source, but the opposite is not true since an Open Source software is separated from the freedom proposed by the GPL license.
+A free software is necessarily open-source, but the opposite is not true since open-source software is distinct from the freedom offered by the GPL license.

-The GPL License guarantees the author of a software its intellectual property, but allows modification, redistribution or resale of software by third parties, provided that the source codes are provided with the software.
+The GPL guarantees the author of a software its intellectual property, but allows modification, redistribution or resale of software by third parties, provided that the source code is included with the software.
 The GPL is the license that came out of the GNU (GNU is Not UNIX) project, which was instrumental in creating Linux.

-- the freedom to improve the program and publish your improvements, for the benefit of the whole community.
+- The freedom to improve the program, and publish those improvements for the benefit of the whole community.

-On the other hand, even products licensed under the GPL can be paid for.
-This is not the product itself, but the guarantee that a team of developers will continue to work on it to make it evolve and troubleshoot errors, or even provide support to users.
+On the other hand, even products licensed under the GPL can have a cost.
+This is not for the product itself, but the guarantee that a team of developers will continue to work on it to make it evolve and troubleshoot errors, or even provide support to users.

 Areas of use¶

-- A server: HTTP, email, groupware, file sharing, etc.
+- Servers: HTTP, email, groupware, file sharing, etc.

 - Security: Gateway, firewall, router, proxy, etc.

-- Embedded system: Routers, Internet boxes, SmartTV, etc.
+- Embedded systems: Routers, Internet boxes, SmartTVs, etc.

 Linux is a suitable choice for hosting databases or websites, or as a mail server, DNS or firewall.
 In short, Linux can do just about anything, which explains the quantity of specific distributions.

-It offers a real programming language including the classical structures: loops, alternatives, and the common constituents: variables, passing of parameters, and sub-programs.
+It offers a real programming language including classical structures (loops, alternatives) and common constituents (variables, passing of parameters, and sub-programs).
 It allows the creation of scripts to automate certain actions (backups, creation of users, system monitoring, etc.).

-There are several types of shells available and configurable on a platform or according to the user's preference:
+There are several types of shells available and configurable on a platform or according to the user's preference.
+A few examples include: